NSF TEACH! SouthCoast Ocean Academy: A partnership between UMass Dartmouth / CUSP and the Ocean Explorium at New Bedford Seaport

 - Joe Yarmac, Engineering and Technology Instructor at GNBVT, with a Master’s Degree in Mechanical Engineering and with additional Tech. & Engineering experience in business, industry and teaching from grades 4 to 16+.

 - Stephen Vaitses, NSF Master Teaching Fellow; Physics Instructor at Diman Regional Voc-Tech with engineering experience in business and industry.

 ENROLLMENT LIMITED TO 20 TEACHERS

-NSF requires that preference must be given to the participating schools in urban or underserved or high-needs districts of Fall River, New Bedford and Wareham.
+NSF requires that preference must be given to the participating schools in the districts of Fall River, New Bedford and Wareham.
 Teachers from other districts are still encouraged to apply.

 The Ocean Explorium’s National Science Foundation Ocean Academy

 The Ocean Explorium at New Bedford Seaport serves to educate as we entertain to foster scientific research and awareness of our ocean and to generate employment opportunities and economic development for Southeastern Massachusetts with a focus on underserved schools and teachers of culturally diverse classrooms.
 The work of its National Science Foundation (NSF) TEACH!
 SouthCoast Ocean Academy is centered on creating learning experiences that promote inquiry, critical thinking and understanding of the ways the natural systems, especially the ocean, shape and influence social systems.

 The Ocean Academy promotes a sense of pride of place and stewardship while seeking connections using interdisciplinary integrated curricula.
 Programs are assessment based, grounded in research and aligned with curriculum and education standards.
 By connecting resources and creating a community among partners, the Ocean Explorium and its Ocean Academy can offer educators professional development along the career continuum, including professional development PDP programs as well as credit bearing options that model best practices.